IlianKukov/VendingMachine/readme.md

 * Status 415 Unsupported Media Type if the product does not meet the creation JSON Pattern
 * Status 405 Method not allowed if the count of products with the same type exceeds 10 as per requirements.

-** To test the application You can insert the following
+** To test the application You can insert the following products with separate requests by:
 * POST request at: 'localhost:8080/api/products'